 Upgrading to new systems

-Most core banking software is quite archaic and needs upgrading, and to run a digital workflow, institutions will need new systems rather than relying on the same ones.
+Most core banking softwares are quite archaic and need upgrading, and to run a digital workflow, institutions will need new systems rather than relying on the same old financial softwares.

 Speeding up the process